priteshsuthar247/Oneiric/README.md

 # Oneiric

 Oneiric is a simple web-based music player built using HTML, CSS, and JavaScript.
-It allows users to play their favorite music tracks seamlessly with a visually appealing interface.
+It allows users to play their favorite music tracks seamlessly with a minimalistic interface.
 Users can navigate by genre.

 # Images
 ![Screenshot 1](screenshots/1.png)